 A multicenter, single-blind prospective randomized trial compared amiodarone with class IC (propafenone and flecainide) in patients with atrial fibrillation and pacemaker due to sinus node disease for maintaining sinus rhythm as a goal.
-Flecainide was found to be non-inferior and also equally efficacious in preventing episodes of more than 10 mins or 1 day.
+Flecainide was found to be non-inferior and also equally efficacious in preventing episodes of more than 10 minutes or one day.

 Pill in the Pocket Approach

 According to the NEJM study published in 2004, flecainide is one of the drugs apart from propafenone used in outpatient or emergency department settings to treat symptomatic atrial fibrillation.
 In some patients, oral prophylaxis or catheter ablation may not be feasible; a single dose of antiarrhythmic at the time of onset of symptoms is appropriate.
 The dose of flecainide was 300 mg for patients of more than 70 kg or 200 mg otherwise.
 Around 165 patients were followed for two years; 94% were successfully treated after the onset of symptoms within 2 hours.
 Recurrences were successfully treated for up to 84 percent.
 The number of emergency room visits and hospitalizations was significantly lower during the study period compared to the year before the treatment period.